Watch this episode on YouTube:

 A few things were glaring errors however.
 After all, scammers aren’t perfect:

-When I clicked on the sharing links (to post to Facebook, Twitter, LinkedIn and Google+) I was only redirected to a generic sharing link.
+When I clicked on the sharing links (for Facebook, Twitter, LinkedIn, etc) I was redirected to a generic sharing link.
 Usually the page will auto-populate with what you’re actually sharing.
 To the untrained eye, this may not seem like a big deal, but from a coding perspective, it should have picked up the content you were sharing…that’s the whole point of the share button!

-Also, just looking at the domain (http://cnbc.com-online.be/) I can tell that CNBC isn’t the actual website.
-“CBNC” is a subdomain of the website “com-online.be”
+Also, just looking at the domain (http://cnbc.com.net-article-online.site/) I can tell that CNBC isn’t the actual website.
+Both “CBNC” and “com” are subdomains of the website net-article-online.site.

 Frankly, I’m quite impressed with the scammer’s ingenuity.
-Since subdomains can be anything the scammer wants them to be, by getting a domain that starts with “com” he’s ripe to scam anyone who scans instead of reads.
+Since subdomains can be anything the scammer wants them to be, using “com” will trick people who only scan the website, instead of ready it fully.
 Which, let’s face it, is pretty much all of us.
 Just look at these potential subdomains:

 Notice that her “mom” is located in Rochester even though it’s the same exact website address…and the exact same “Mom” name: Patricia Feeney!